Perform a staged migration of email

 Choose Next and then do one of the following:

-- If Office 365 successfully connects to the source server, the connection settings are displayed.
+- If Microsoft 365 or Office 365 successfully connects to the source server, the connection settings are displayed.
 Choose Next.

 If the test connection to the source server isn't successful, provide the following information: